paulotutu/web-scraping/README.md

 ## Setup
 * Python 3.x (https://www.python.org/)
 * Pip (can be installed with Python or follow instructions at https://pip.pypa.io/en/stable/installing/)
-* BeautifulSoup (via command: pip install beautifulsoup4)
-* Pandas (via command: pip install pandas)

 ## Features
 Ready:
 * Get ALL the games/dlcs/add-ons/etc on sales/discounts
 * Export the results in spreedsheet format (.xlsx)
+* Self install libraries if needed/missing. (last update!)

 To-do list:
 * Get images